Taran Khan

 About

-Taran N. Khan is an award-winning journalist and nonfiction writer.
+Taran N. Khan is an award-winning nonfiction writer.
 Her first book, Shadow City: A Woman Walks Kabul, was published by Penguin Random House in the UK (Chatto & Windus) and India in 2019.
 The book is an intimate look at a city known mostly through war, which drew from Taran’s time living and working in Afghanistan from 2006 to 2013.
 It won the Tata Literature Live!
 First Book award, as well as the Stanford Dolman Travel Book of the Year award, and has been translated into Chinese and Arabic.

-Taran’s work as a journalist and essayist has appeared in Al Jazeera, Granta, the Guardian, LitHub, McSweeney’s, Himal Southasian and Guernica, among others.
+Taran has also worked as an essayist and journalist.
+Her work has appeared in the London Review of Books, Al Jazeera, Granta, the Guardian, LitHub, McSweeney’s, Himal Southasian and Guernica, among others.
 She writes on a range of topics including culture, cinema, gender, conflict and migration.
 She has received fellowships from the MacDowell international artists residency; the Jan Michalski Foundation for Writing and Literature, the Swiss Arts Council, Pro Helvetia; and the Logan Nonfiction Program, among others.
-Currently, she is researching the lives of nineteenth-century women travellers from India.